 Tucked away in southern Spain in the region of Andalusia, the same region as Seville, Córdoba was a key city during the Roman times and an important Islamic hub during the Middle Ages.

-Córdoba is most famed for the impressive and ornate La Mezquita mosque that was build way back in 784 AD!
+Córdoba is most famed for the impressive and ornate La Mezquita mosque that was built way back in 784 AD!

 The La Mezquita has an interesting history.
 In 1236 it became a Catholic Church with Renaissance influences was built in the 17th-century.